himselfv/tasks-ig/readme.md

 Firefox: Go to `about:debugging`, check "Enable extension debugging" and press "Load temporary extension".
 Point it to the `manifest.json`.

+### Self-hosting
+Tasks IG can be copied and run from anywhere, including your own server or a local file.

+Just double-click `index.html` or [access it on Github](https://himselfv.github.io/tasks-ig/).

+You can put your self-hosted instance in a Firefox sidebar instead of a browser-hosted copy.
+Install the extension in the `webpanel` folder and set the URL in the options.

 ### CalDAV

 CalDAV Tasks are now mostly supported!